martinmoene/expected-lite/README.md

 expected: Allows to observe its value via a pointer
 expected: Allows to observe its value via a pointer to constant
 expected: Allows to modify its value via a pointer
-expected: Allows to observe its value via a reference
+expected: Allows to observe its value via a l-value reference
 expected: Allows to observe its value via a r-value reference
+expected: Allows to modify its value via a l-value reference
-expected: Allows to modify its value via a reference
+expected: Allows to modify its value via a r-value reference
 expected: Allows to observe if it contains a value (or error)
 expected: Allows to observe its value
 expected: Allows to modify its value